PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

 ssu2.enabled                           | Enable SSU2.
 Disabled by default on 2.43.0
 ssu2.published                         | Enable incoming SSU2 connections.
 Disabled by default on 2.43.0
-ssu2.port                              | Port to listen for incoming SSU2 connections (default: auto - 'port' from general section or 'port + 1' if SSU is enabled)
+ssu2.port                              | Port to listen for incoming SSU2 connections (default: auto - 'port' from general section or 'port + 1' if SSU is enabled) ssu2.proxy                             | Specify UDP socks5 proxy server for NTCP2.
+Should be socks://address:port
+ssu2.mtu4                              | MTU for local ipv4.
+Auto-detect by default
+ssu2.mtu6                              | MTU for local ipv6.
+Auto-detect by default

 All options below still possible in cmdline, but better write it in config file:

 ### HTTP webconsole